Can you remodel a condo?

 Reusable tile in the bathroom - If you have tile in the bathroom that you'd be willing to re-use, you can save thousands.
 Contrary to what you might think, tubs, toilets and vanity's are relatively inexpensive, so if you can reuse tile you can make any bathroom look awesome for $3-5k.
 In our remodel, the tile (and labor to install it) cost close to that alone.

-You'll notice that I didn't follow my own advice to the T in our project condo, and you shouldn't feel the need to find a place that matches every single one of these criteria.
+You'll notice that I didn't follow my own advice to the T in my project condo, and you shouldn't feel the need to find a place that matches every single one of these criteria.
 If you do, snap it up quick.

 Try to avoid problems you can't solve, or can't solve cheaply